Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/docs/README.md

 ## Design Requirements and Considerations

 The AMDC DAC expansion board was designed with the following requirements:
-1. Work with both the IsoSPI and power stack ports through a single DB-15 connector
+1. Work with both the IsoSPI and Power Stack Inverter ports through a single DB-15 connector
 2. Minimal I/O data lines as possible (simplified SPI interface)
 3. All digital and power signals on the board are isolated from the AMDC
 4. Operate the DAC fast enough such that all channels have a throughput of at least 20ksps